Helen-R/R-pML/README.md

 Practical Machine Learning on Coursera

 This is the assignment project from pML class on Coursera.
-Please check the 01.rmd and 01.html file for peer assessment.
+Please check the index.rmd and index.html file for peer assessment.